-Stages I and II may advantageously be combined in a single converter and this method presents many advantages.
-Formaldehyde is a relatively unstable compound whereas methyl alcohol is comparatively stable and by carrying out the reaction in a single converter, particularly where alternate layers or zones of formaldehyde and methyl alcohol catalyst are used, the formaldehyde 55 formed is at once reduced to methyl alcohol and this permits the production of further amounts of formaldehyde in the next succeeding formaldehyde catalysts zone, owing to the fact that the equilibrium is upset by the 60 removal of formaldehyde.
+Stages I and II may advantageously be 55 combined in a single converter and this method presents many advantages.
+Formaldehyde is a relatively unstable compound whereas methyl alcohol is comparatively stable and by carrying out the reaction in a single con-60 verter, particularly where alternate layers or zones of formaldehyde and methyl alcohol 65 of formaldehyde in the next succeeding for- but also in a splitting off of water.
+The fol- 123 action is carried out in a separate converter, maldehyde catalysts zone, owing to the fact the gases from the first stage, with or without that the equilibrium is upset by the removal separation of some of the formaldehyde of formaldehyde.
 A similar effect is produced by mixing the two catalysts together.
-When the reaction is carried out in a single converter formaldehyde of course cannot be recovered and the main product is 85 methanol.
+When the reaction is carried out in a single 70 converter formaldehyde of course cannot be recovered and the main product is methanol.

-Owing to the exothermic character of the reaction in stage II, it is of great importance to prevent local over-heating of portions of the catalyst with a resulting decomposition, formation of side reactions and over-reduc- 70 tion.
-High gas velocities which have been referred to above are one of the means which I have found to be advantageous in preventing the local over-heating and I have also found that the use of zones of catalysts of 75 increasing activity in the direction of the gas stream are very effective in preventing local over-heating since the most active catalysts contact with the most nearly spent gases and the evolution of heat is evenly dis- 80 The entributed over all of the catalyst. dothermic stage 1 is further aided by the exothermic stage II.
-The increasing activity of catalysts in the direction of the gas flow may be brought about in various ways.
-The 85 concentration of the catalysts may be varied.
-Proportions of reduction and oxidation catalysts may be varied to bring about an increasing percentage of reduction catalysts in the direction of gas flow and different 90 catalysts of increasing specific catalytic activity may be used, for example, relatively weak surface effect catalysts such as activated carbon, coke and similar porous materials may be present with the first layer 95 followed by layers containing elements and compounds of tin, silver, gold, lead, copper, cadmium, zinc, in the order named which represents a series of increasing activity.
-The oxidation catalysts may also be present in a series of decreasing activity in the direction of the gas flow and I have found that such a series for the methanol stage consists in thorium, cerium, zirconium, vanadium, titanium, molybdenum, uranium, manganese 105 and chromium.
-Various combinations of these methods may also be used but the net effect should always be an increasing reduction catalyst activity in the direction of the gas flow and care should be taken not to use 110 reduction catalysts in excess in any layer used in stage I.
+Owing to the exothermic character of the reaction in stage II, it is of great importance to prevent local over-heating of portions of 78 the catalyst with a resulting decomposition, formation of side reactions and over-reductions.
+High gas velocities which have been referred to above are one of the means which I have found to be advantageous in preventing the local over-heating and I have also found that the use of zones of catalysts of increasing activity in the direction of the gas stream are very effective in preventing local over-heating since the most active catalysts 85 contact with the most nearly spent gases and the evolution of heat is evenly distributed over all of the catalyst.
+The endothermic stage I is further aided by the exothermic stage II.
+The increasing activity of cata- 90 lysts in the direction of the gas flow may be brought about in various ways.
+The concentration of the catalysts may be varied.
+Proportions of reduction and oxidation catalysts may be varied to bring about an increas- 95 ing percentage of reduction catalysts in the direction of gas flow and different catalysts of increasing specific catalytic activity may be used, thus, for example, relatively weak surface effect catalysts such as activated car- 100 bon, coke and similar porous materials may be present in the first part of the catalyst layer, followed by catalysts containing elements and compounds of tin, silver, gold, lead, copper, cadmium, zinc, in the order named 105 which represents a series of increasing activity.
+The oxidation catalysts may also be present in a series of decreasing activity in the direction of the gas flow and I have found that such a series for the methanol 110 stage consists in thorium. cerium, zirconium, vanadium, titanium, molybdenum, uranium, manganese and chromium.
+Various combinations of these methods may also be used but the net effect should always be an increas- 115 ing reduction catalyst activity in the direction of the gas flow and care should be taken not to use reduction catalysts in excess in any layer used in stage I.